-You must complete line 1a or line 1b even if you were not required to pay any state unemployment tax CAUTION because your state unemployment tax rate(s) was zero.
+You must complete line 1a or line 1b even if you weren't required to pay any state unemployment tax because your state unemployment tax rate(s) was zero.
 You may leave lines 1a and 1b blank only if all of the wages you paid to all employees in all states were excluded from state unemployment tax.
-If you leave lines 1a and 1b blank, you must complete line 9 because all of the taxable FUTA wages you paid were excluded from state unemployment tax.
+If you leave lines 1a and 1b blank, and line 7 is more than zero, you must complete line 9 because all of the taxable FUTA wages you paid were excluded from state unemployment tax.